djc/rustc-version-rs/README.md

 A library for querying the version of a `rustc` compiler.

 This can be used by build scripts or other tools dealing with Rust sources to make decisions based on the version of the compiler.
+Current MSRV is 1.32.0.

 # Getting Started